 - Jason Roberts, How to Increase Your Luck Surface Area

 Even back then, I placed a premium on my time.
-I made a deal with my wife that I would use money as the barometer for success.
+I made a deal with my wife to use money as the barometer for success.
 In the past, whenever I wanted something I couldn’t normally afford, I’d challenge myself to find ways to pay for it.
-I applied the same thinking here… building enough runway so I could afford my creative addiction was the prize here.
+I applied the same thinking here… building enough runway to afford my creative addiction was the prize here.

-Strangely enough, I never missed a single paycheck for 7 years straight and got really good at survival which became a new reason for being.
-I gradually became less interested in learning how to build complex products and more interested in learning how to build successful products.
+Strangely enough, I never missed a single paycheck for seven years straight and got good at survival which became a new reason for being.
+I gradually became less interested in learning how to build complex products and more interested in building successful products.

-Note: It’s important to point out that many companies fit this bill, and it’s a perfectly plausible way to build a business.
+Note: It’s important to point out that many companies fit this bill, which is a plausible way to build a business.
 But it wasn’t why I had started my company.